rasmushenneken/neon-noir/README.md

 ### Main focus

-The theme is focused for working with HTML, CSS, JS and [Svelte](https://github.com/sveltejs) projects
+The theme development is mainly focused on working with HTML, CSS, JS and [Svelte](https://github.com/sveltejs).
+It will work with many other languages too, but just might not look as pretty.

 ## Installation